'Kriti being taken down from YouTube not a reflection of copyright judgment'

-Shirish Kunder's controversial short film went missing yesterday from YouTube over copyright row; makers claim it is merely a computerised response
+Shirish Kunder's controversial short film 'Kriti' went missing yesterday from YouTube over copyright row; makers claim it is merely a computerised response

 In yet another twist to the copyright row that Shirish Kunder’s short film, Kriti, has been embroiled in, the psycho thriller was pulled down from YouTube yesterday.
 A message appears on the film’s link instead: ‘This video is no longer available due to a copyright claim by Aneel Neupane’.
 The Manoj Bajpayee, Radhika Apte and Neha Sharma-starrer, which has reportedly garnered over 2.5 million views so far, could not be viewed since the early hours of Wednesday.